 The 10 Best Easy Hikes in the Atlanta Metro Area

 Visitors to Atlanta usually aren’t surprised at the number of restaurants, shopping areas, entertainment options, sports facilities and historical sights-all the urban trappings of the region’s biggest metro area.
 But what they may not expect is the ease at which they can escape it all on a variety of scenic hiking trails.
 Not only is a day hike in Atlanta a possibility, but outdoor lovers will find a huge variety of terrain to cover while exploring the area’s natural side.
+If you are looking for an outdoor trip for the whole family, don’t miss these family-friendly outdoor ideas and hikes and outdoor adventures for kids of all ages.
 Here are 10 day hikes for exploring the scenic landscapes in and around the city.

 1. The Palisades (North Atlanta/Marietta)